Spondylurus

 Spondylurus is a genus of lizards in the family Scincidae.
 The genus Spondylurus, vernacularly known as the Antillean four-lined skinks, is a neotropical skink taxon including many species.

 Description

 Species in the genus Spondylurus are characterized by four (occasionally three to six) dark dorsolateral stripes.
-This characteristic is known to fade in older individuals, and colors when preserved shift from tans and browns to greens and blues, often causing confusion as to the true color in life.
+This characteristic is known to fade in older individuals, and colors in preservative shift from tans and browns to greens and blues, often causing confusion as to the true color in life.

 Conservation status

 Many of the species of Spondylurus are extinct or endangered, resulting from invasive predators such as the mongoose.

 Geographic range

 The genus Spondylurus is distributed throughout the West Indies including the Caicos Islands, Jamaica, Hispaniola, Puerto Rico, and the Lesser Antilles.

 Species list

-These 17 species are recognized, of which 7 are considered "possibly extinct":
+The following 17 species are recognized as being valid, of which seven are considered "possibly extinct":